 Foley served as dean of the University of Oregon School of Music and Dance from September 2002 – June 2018.
 In fall of 2018, he returned to teaching and performing full time as well as directing the UO’s prestigious ChamberMusic@Beall concert series.

 Since his arrival in Oregon, Foley has served on the boards of the Oregon Bach Festival and the Eugene Symphony Orchestra; he has served as a visiting evaluator for the National Association of Schools of Music; and was elected to serve on the NASM Commission on Accreditation through December 2020.
 As a graduate of the University of Michigan, he also serves on the Board of Governors for the UM School of Music, Theatre, and Dance through Spring 2021.

-Prior to his appointment at the University of Oregon, Foley served as dean and assistant dean of the School of Music at East Carolina University during a 23-year tenure at that institution, and at Stephen F. Austin State University in Texas.
-He has served as a visiting evaluator for the National Association of Schools of Music and was recently elected to serve on the NASM Commission on Accreditation beginning in 2015.
+Prior to his appointment at the University of Oregon, Foley served as dean, assistant dean, and professor of saxophone in the School of Music at East Carolina University during a 23-year tenure at that institution, and at Stephen F. Austin State University in Texas as an instructor of woodwinds.